- It’s not hard to get vitamin E as a vegan, very good sources are animal products to begin with.

 Like I said earlier, vitamin E can be found in a diverse set of foods.
 There are multiple grains, beans, and fruits also on this list, covering every main whole food type.

-The Best Vitamin E Sources per 100 Calories
+The Best Vegan Vitamin E Sources per 100 Calories

 I normalized the data I collected by calculating the vitamin E per 100 calories of each food, rather than per serving.

-If you’re on a heavy diet and want to make sure you’re getting enough vitamin E, stick to the top foods here:
+If you’re trying to lose weight but still want to make sure you’re getting enough vitamin E, stick to the top foods here:

 |Food||Serving||Vitamin E (mg) per 100 calories|